AndunHH/spacemouse/README.md

 # Open Source Spacemouse with Keys
-Repository for the space mouse based on four joysticks with an addition for keys and an encoder wheel.
+Repository for a space mouse, which emulates a 3Dconnexion "Space Mouse Pro wireless".
+It is based on four joysticks with an addition for keys.

 ![overview](pictures/overview.jpg)

 This repository for the source code is based on the work by [TeachingTech](https://www.printables.com/de/model/864950-open-source-spacemouse-space-mushroom-remix) and many other contributors, as seen in [the history](#History).
+This is NOT affiliated with 3Dconnexion.
+We just reverse-engineered the USB protocoll!

-## Features
+## Features of the space mouse
+- Source code for an Arduino Pro Micro to read four joysticks and calculate the kinematics
+- Emulation of the USB identification and the HID interface to behave like an original space mouse
+- Advanced USB settings for linux users: Implemented jiggling or declaring the HID reports as relative or absolute values
-- [x] Semi-Automatic calibration methods
+- Semi-Automatic calibration methods to find the correct pin outs and measurement ranges
-- [x] Support for keys, that can trigger functions on your pc
+- Over ten keys may be reported to the PC via USB and may be evaluated by the original driver software
-- [x] Support for "kill-keys", that disable translation or rotation directly in the mouse
+- "Kill-Keys" may disable translation or rotation directly in the mouse
-- [x] Support for an encoder wheel to zoom
+- An encoder wheel can be used to replace one axis and allow e.g. zooming

 Wanted features:
-- [ ] Reverse Direction and Speed options in 3dConnexion Software is not working, because our spacemouse is not accepting this settings.
+- Reverse Direction and Speed options in 3dConnexion Software is not working, because our spacemouse is not accepting this settings.

 Purchasing the [electronics](#electronics) and [printing some parts](#printed-parts) is not scope of this repository.
 We start with the software.